probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

 Probnum uses [tox](https://tox.readthedocs.io/en/latest/) in its [continuous integration (CI)](#continuous-integration) pipeline to run tests, build documentation, check code formatting and code quality.
-Under the hood, tox builds virtual environments following the specifications in `./tox.ini` in order to run tests across multiple python versions, while making sure that all the necessary dependencies are installed.
-Using tox unifies the *local* development process with continuous integration builds (via Github Actions), such that local test results should match the outcomes of the CI builds more closely.
+Under the hood, tox builds virtual environments following the specifications in `./tox.ini` in order to run tests across multiple Python versions, while making sure that all the necessary dependencies are installed.
+Using tox unifies the local development process with continuous integration builds (via GitHub Actions), such that local test results should match the outcomes of the CI builds more closely.
 This ensures that your pull request can be merged seamlessly into ProbNum's codebase.